 While DSLRs typically use APS-C or full-frame sensors, mirrorless cameras use the same size sensors in smaller formats, resulting in a more compact and lightweight camera.

 Currently, mirrorless cameras seem to be the industry favorite, with many photographers opting for these over DSLRs.
 So, if you want to keep up with industry trends, a mirrorless camera might be your best bet.

 What Lens Should You Get for Product Photography?

-There are many types of lenses for professional cameras, and as a product photographer you may end up purchasing and using more than one depending on what your needs are for a specific shoot.
+There are numerous types of lenses for professional cameras, and as a product photographer, you might find yourself using different ones depending on the specific shoot.

-The best lens type for product or still-life photography would be a macro lens, which is used for taking super-sharp, detailed images very close up to your subject.
-A true macro lens has a magnification ratio of 1:1 or 1x; if a macro lens is labeled as 1:2, it is not a true macro lens.
+For product photography, particularly when aiming for super-sharp, detailed images, a macro lens is highly recommended.
+A true macro lens has a magnification ratio of 1:1 or 1x.
+If a macro lens is labeled as 1:2, it’s not a true macro lens.